LizChe/organism-java-improved-sequences-augmented/README.md

   - private methods in interfaces are now possible with Java 9.

 - Features of immutable collections can be found in `ImmutableCollectionFeatures.java` class
-  - creating an immutable collection became easier
+  - creating an immutable collection became easier in Java 9.

 - Try with Resources improvement can be found in `trywithresources` package
   - with Java 9 it is possible to use resource reference in try with resources

-- New Optional methods can be found in `OptionalFeatures.java` class
+- New Optional features broke through with Java 9 and 11.
+Showcase methods can be found in `OptionalFeatures.java` class
   - `public void ifPresentOrElse​(Consumer<? super T> action, Runnable emptyAction)`
   - `public Optional<T> or​(Supplier<? extends Optional<? extends T>> supplier)`
   - `public Stream<T> stream​()`
   - `public boolean isEmpty()`

-- Stream API features can be found in `StreamFeatures.java` class
+- Stream API features of Java 9 can be found in `StreamFeatures.java` class
   - `default Stream<T> takeWhile​(Predicate<? super T> predicate)`
   - `default Stream<T> dropWhile​(Predicate<? super T> predicate)`

 - New Type `var` can be found in `VarType.java` class
   - Java 10 introduced a new type name available for our use

-- New Files methods can be found in `FilesFeatures.java` class
+- Here come Java 11 and new Files methods that can be found in `FilesFeatures.java` class
   - `public static Path writeString​(Path path, CharSequence csq, OpenOption... options) throws IOException`
   - `public static String readString​(Path path) throws IOException`